architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 #.
 Open the Terminal (you can find it in your Mac's *Applications* folder) and run the following command depending on your installation type:
 #.
 Type ``conda activate cea`` and press ENTER, then type ``cea dashboard`` and press ENTER.
 #.
-Run the CEA dashboard application you created in the last step of the installation above.
+Run the CEA dashboard application you created in the last step of the installation above (``/Users/your_name/Documents/GitHub/CityEnergyAnalyst-GUI/dist/mac``).

 You can now run the CEA dashboard interface normally!

+..`Here you can find a series of blog to help you get started!`: https://cityenergyanalyst.com/blog/2019/6/28/getting-started-with-your-own-project-1

 Pycharm